Azure-Samples/ms-identity-docs-code-swift/src/msalexample-ios-macos/README.md

 ## Prerequisites

-- A Microsoft Entra ID tenant and the permissions or role required for managing app registrations in the tenant.
+- A Microsoft Entra tenant and the permissions or role required for managing app registrations in the tenant.
 - Xcode 13.2.1
 - Swift 5+
 - [Apple ID](https://help.apple.com/developer-account/#/devadf555df9)